What is Bird Albinism

 Unlike the diverse plumage coloration in leucistic birds, albino birds are relatively uniform.
 Albino birds have pure white plumage and pink or reddish eyes.
 Some albino birds show some yellow or orange coloration on the bare parts of the face.

 Do albino birds have problems?

-Albino birds have impaired vision and physiological problems, which in most cases, prevents them from reaching adult age.
+Albino birds have impaired vision and physiological problems, which in most cases, prevent them from reaching adult age.
 Albino birds kept in captivity have more chances for a longer life than those exposed to the sun and other external elements in the wild.
 Those that reach the adult age may face:

 - Plumage Deterioration: Melanin, a dark pigment, is an important structural component of a feather.
-The lack of melanin in a bird feather result in a plumage not as firmly cohesive as a normal plumage and feathers that wear down sooner than normal colored ones.
+The lack of melanin in a bird feather results in a plumage not as firmly cohesive as a normal plumage and feathers that wear down sooner than normal colored ones.
 The lack of melanin is noticeable in the bird’s primary flight feathers, which wear down sooner than normal, causing the bird to spend more energy during flight.

-- Inability to Find Suitable partners: Albino birds are so hindered by multiple issues that they are perhaps energetically unable even to attempt breeding if they reach the adult age.
+- Inability to Find Suitable partners: Albino birds are so hindered by multiple issues that they are perhaps energetically unable to attempt breeding if they reach adult age.
 In general, plumage plays an important role in courtship display.
 It is speculated that birds of different plumage may have difficulties attracting a mate, but this has not been tested.